You may be here because you're frustrated with the way data is often presented.

 Tableau became famous for its ability to take in large data sets and transform them into powerful visualizations in a matter of minutes.
 You can connect to different data sources and design interactive charts, graphs, and maps or even Google Data Studio reports.

 Tableau's stand-out feature is its robust mapping capability.
 It comes with multiple configurations to represent geographically important data in a way that’s easy to digest.
+And if you need to create dashboards there are plenty of methods to export user data from Tableau and combine it with data from other sources.

 Even though this tool is most popular with large corporations, its simplicity of use means that with Tableau, anyone can feel like a data scientist—from students and small companies to journalists.